influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 Check out [CLI/Shell](/influxdb/v1.7/tools/shell/) for more useful CLI options.

-## How can a non-admin user `USE` a database in InfluxDB's CLI?
+## How can a non-admin user `USE` a database in the InfluxDB CLI?

 In versions prior to v1.3, [non-admin users](/influxdb/v1.7/administration/authentication_and_authorization/#user-types-and-privileges) could not execute a `USE <database_name>` query in the CLI even if they had `READ` and/or `WRITE` permissions on that database.

 Starting with version 1.3, non-admin users can execute the `USE <database_name>` query for databases on which they have `READ` and/or `WRITE` permissions.
 If a non-admin user attempts to `USE` a database on which the user doesn't have `READ` and/or `WRITE` permissions, the system returns an error:

 ```
 ERR: Database <database_name> doesn't exist.
 Run SHOW DATABASES for a list of existing databases.
 ```

 > **Note** that the [`SHOW DATABASES` query](/influxdb/v1.7/query_language/schema_exploration/#show-databases) returns only those databases on which the non-admin user has `READ` and/or `WRITE` permissions.

-## How do I write to a non-DEFAULT retention policy with InfluxDB's CLI?
+## How do I write to a non-DEFAULT retention policy with the InfluxDB CLI?

 Use the syntax `INSERT INTO [<database>.]<retention_policy> <line_protocol>` to write data to a non-`DEFAULT` retention policy using the CLI.
 (Specifying the database and retention policy this way is only allowed with the CLI.